Are you searching for something to do over Christmas Break?

 Don’t miss our ideas for things to do in Cincinnati for New Year’s Eve too!
 Includes a list for kids/families AND adults only.

 Festival of Lights at the Cincinnati Zoo continues through Jan.
-4, 2020.
+3, 2021.
 Take in the beauty of 3 million LED lights, watch a Madcap black-light puppet show, ride the Toyland Express train ride, marvel at the spectacular Wild Lights show on Swan Lake, or snack at one of two S’mores-n-More stands.
 Don’t miss the schedule for Animal Encounters too – find it on their site (link above).
+Advance ticket purchase required.